 Mike Myers, one of the most multifaceted performers of his generation, has brought an astonishing array of characters to life on both film and television.

-Myers is also known for lending his voice to the Dreamworks animated feature Shrek, a modern-day fairy tale about a misunderstood ogre.
-The film won the Academy Award in the "Best Animated Feature Film" category and was nominated for a Golden Globe Award.
+Myers is also known for lending his voice to the Dreamworks animated series of Shrek films, portraying the title character.
+The first film won the Oscar for "Best Animated Feature Film" and was nominated for a Golden Globe Award.
 It was also nominated and awarded the People's Choice award in 2002.
 Shrek grossed a total of $478 million worldwide.